Companies yank ads from O'Reilly's show after sexual harassment claims

 "But they're gonna do the math on this and check it pretty closely before they make a change," Levitt added.

+The remaining advertisers are under pressure from online activists.
+Social media campaign Sleeping Giants got started rallying followers to get advertisers to leave right-wing site Breitbart and is now going after O'Reilly's sponsors.
+Their Twitter feeds are filling up with tweets asking them to pull their commercials from the show.

-Judging by social media reactions, Fox News and O'Reilly fans don't seem to be in any danger of switching the channel.
-But that may be beside the point, said Ashley McCown, president of the Boston-based Solomon McCown & Company PR and crisis management firm.
+But judging by another strain of social media reaction, Fox News and O'Reilly fans don't seem to be in any danger of switching the channel.
+That may be beside the point, said Ashley McCown, president of the Boston-based Solomon McCown & Company PR and crisis management firm.

 "Even if the base viewer is not expressing outrage, nothing speaks louder than money walking out the door," she said.